 A feed (often called RSS) is a stream of posts or comments that is updated when new content is published.
-This is very useful, as it allows other people to monitor your blog, along with other websites they are interested in, and aggregate them together through applications known as feed readers, like WordPress.com Reader or RSSOwl.
+This is very useful, as it allows other people to monitor your blog, along with other websites they are interested in, and aggregate them together through applications known as feed readers, like the WordPress.com Reader or RSSOwl.
 This is particularly useful to keep track of updated content from many blogs and sites without even visiting them.
 The content comes to you!

 Every WordPress.com blog has multiple feeds.
 The main content feed can be accessed by adding /feed/ to your blog’s URL.

 There are a number of them.
 Here are a few:

 - If you have 10 friends who have blogs, then you will need to visit those blogs to view any updated content.
 If you have a feed reader, it can check those 10 blogs every hour (or whenever you want), let you know when any have been updated, and provide you with the new content.